strawlab/python-pcl/readme.rst

 Requirements
 ------------

-This release has been tested with
+This release has been tested on Ubuntu 12.10 with

- * pcl 1.5.1
+ * pcl 1.5.1-1
- * Cython 0.16
+ * Cython 0.16-1 (experimental)

 A note about types
 ------------------